 As Figure 1 shows, Lerchs-Grossmann (LG) or Pseudoflow algorithm aims to initially find the final pit limit that maximizes the undiscounted cash flow to then focus on block sequence within this final pit envelope.
-By constraining the problem and predefining inputs, these shortcuts (approximations) help to save time and computer resources enabling that such software to consider complexities as ore blending requirements, different processing routes, stockpiling policy, and truck fleet considerations, etc.
+By constraining the problem and predefining inputs, these shortcuts (approximations) help to save time and computer resources, enabling that such software to consider complexities such as ore blending requirements, different processing routes, stockpiling policy, truck fleet considerations, etc.

 To define the mining sequences, LG approach gradually reduces the Ore Price or Revenue Factor to produce a set of nested pits, and the final pit is then selected by considering the incremental value of each pit shell.
-This heuristic methodology generates a set of pits that begin with the higher-value/lower-cost blocks, followed by lower-value/lower-cost ones until reaching the final pit limit.
+This heuristic methodology generates a set of pits that begin with the higher-value/lower-cost blocks, followed by lower-value/lower-cost ones, until reaching the final pit limit.

 These methods can guide us towards determining the optimal mining sequence and a reasonable Net Present Value (NPV) of the whole ore extraction.
 However, since LG neither considers the value of money over time nor capacity constraints, it is unable to consider the dynamic and inter-temporal aspects of the mining sequence.